Dysbiosis Test Lx

-Dysbiosis of the gut flora has been linked to numerous medical conditions including Inflammatory Bowel Disease (IBD) (ulcerative colitis (UC), Crohn’s disease (CD)), Irritable Bowel Syndrome (IBS), obesity, nonalcoholic steatohepatitis, and type I and type II diabetes.
+Dysbiosis of the gut flora has been linked to numerous medical conditions including inflammatory bowel disease (IBD), ulcerative colitis (UC), Crohn’s disease (CD), irritable bowel syndrome (IBS), obesity, non-alcoholic steatohepatitis (NASH), and type I and type II diabetes.

 Analyse your patients' microbiota

 Traditionally, the identification of dysbiosis has been based on breath-testing methods and small-bowel culture techniques, which are insufficiently validated and give a less thorough picture of the gut microbiota.
-To overcome these challenges, BIOHIT, together with Norwegian company Genetic Analysis AS, has introduced the GA-map™ Dysbiosis test, which is the first CE marked gut microbiota DNA analysis tool to identify and characterise dysbiosis from a faecal sample.
-This test provides a rapid, high-throughput analysis of a large number of individual faecal samples and provides a standardised approach to microbiome analysis.
+To overcome these challenges, BIOHIT, together with Norwegian company Genetic Analysis AS, has introduced the GA-map® Dysbiosis Test Lx, which is the first CE-marked gut microbiota DNA analysis tool to identify and characterise dysbiosis from a faecal sample.
+This test provides a rapid, high-throughput analysis of a large number of individual faecal samples, and provides a standardised approach to microbiome analysis.

-Clinicians and Practitioners can arrange for patient samples to be sent to our laboratory for microbiota analysis using the GA-Map dysbiosis test.
-Sending samples to BIOHIT for analysis is easy and can be used for routine clinical applications or for research.
-The main benefit of using the GA-Map technology over other applications (e.g. sequencing) is in the standardisation and consistency of results with simple data reduction.
-Results are presented in an easy to read format and include a comprehensive profile of the patient's microbiota.
+Clinicians and practitioners can arrange for patient samples to be sent to our laboratory for microbiota analysis using the GA-Map® Dysbiosis Test Lx.
+Sending samples to us for analysis is easy, and can be used for routine clinical applications or for research.
+The main benefit of using the GA-Map® technology over other applications (e.g. sequencing) is in the standardisation and consistency of results, with simple data reduction.
+Results are presented in an easy to read format, and include a comprehensive profile of the patient's microbiota.
 Results also include an indication of dysbiosis based on the relative abundance of individual bacteria compared to a healthy (control) population.

 Access the service in four simple steps:

-Your patients will need a completed Test Request Form before taking the GA-Map Dysbiosis Test.
-The form should be completed by the requesting physician and the patient.
+Your patients will need to obtain a completed test request form before taking the GA-Map® Dysbiosis Test Lx.
+The form should be completed by both the requesting physician and the patient.

 Patient collects a stool sample

-Give the patient a Sample Collection Kit along with a copy of their completed Test Request Form and they can collect a stool sample in the comfort of their home.
-When the patient packages their sample for shipping they must include the Test Request Form.
+Give the patient a sample collection kit, along with a copy of their completed test request form, and they can collect a stool sample in the comfort of their home.
+The patient must include the test request form when they package their sample for shipping.

 Send sample to our lab

-Patients can book our courier to pick up their sample from a nominated address at a time convenient to them by completing our easy to use web-form, or by calling customer services.
+Patients can book our courier to pick up their sample at a convenient time from a nominated address, by completing our easy to use webform, or by calling customer services.

-Faecal microbiota analyses requires expert input to get high quality and reproducible data.
-Accessing a microbiota analytical service or setting up the technology to perform your own analyses can be a costly process and often lacks the valuable experience needed to interpret the data.
+Faecal microbiota analyses require expert input to get high quality and reproducible data.
+Accessing a microbiota analytical service - or setting up the technology to perform your own analyses - can be a costly process and often lacks the valuable experience needed to interpret the data.